DAGINATSUKO/www-rpcs3/README.md

 ## RPCS3 Website
-Official source code for https://rpcs3.net
+Official source code for [RPCS3.net](https://rpcs3.net "RPCS3 Homepage")

 All trademarks and copyright-written content found on this website belong to their respective owners.
 The RPCS3 team is in no way affiliated with Sony or PlayStation®.